Cognitive Hacking: The New Social Engineering Threat

 Discrediting a journalist: Legitimate news organizations will work to address and debunk fake news and correct misinformation.
 Therefore, discrediting these journalists is a popular element of cognitive hacking attacks.
 Actors can purchase packages with a fake news article with tens of thousands of retweets and visits.
 After the initial period of building retweets and visits, the journalists’s accounts are poisoned with thousands of malicious comments.

-Exploiting trending topics: Cognitive hackers will capitalize on current events to spread misinformation or disinformation disguised as news articles or social media posts.
+Exploiting trending topics: Cognitive hackers will capitalize on current events to spread misinformation or narrative attacks disguised as news articles or social media posts.
 These actions help to gain attention and mislead people.

 Using bot networks: Actors (including nation-state actors) will create automated accounts to amplify specific messages or drown out opposing voices artificially.
 This tactic produces a false sense of widespread consensus or urgency, which can lead to online doxxing and real-life altercations.